March 30, 2026 • By William Timlen

 If there's one opening that defines my approach to life, it's the Ruy Lopez (also called the Spanish Opening).
 There's no flashy sacrifice, no surprise gambits—just pure, methodical development.
 You control the center, develop your pieces efficiently, and put pressure on your opponent in the most classical way possible.

-As someone who spends hours researching legal precedents for my work at Timlen Legal Lens, I've learned that the unsexy, foundational work is what wins cases and, for that matter, chess games.
+I've learned that unsexy, foundational work is what wins chess games.
 The Ruy Lopez teaches patience.
 It teaches that you don't need to be the most brilliant person in the room; you need to be the most prepared.

 I discovered my love for this opening during a tournament at the Manhattan Chess Club about five years ago.
 My opponent was flashy, aggressive, playing the Sicilian Defense with all the confidence of someone who'd memorized twenty moves.
 I played the Lopez, developed calmly, and by move 25, he was drowning in a superior position.
-That game taught me something I've applied to every brief I've written since: fundamentals win.
+That game taught me something I've applied ever since: fundamentals win.

 The Sicilian Defense: Embracing Complexity and Risk